bitsmartinc/the-pushka-docs/docs/source/usage.rst

 .. _usage:

-If you develop with java you can use the following code to use the library:
+If you develop with java refer to the `doc:android` section.
+If you develop with flutter refer to the `doc:flutter` section.